How to write a great LinkedIn profile

 4. Photos taken on a drunk night out.
 This isn’t your personal Facebook profile.

-A selfie is actually fine.
+A selfie is fine.

 Add a good header image

-I recommend creating one in Canva as this allows you to get the sizing right.
+I recommend creating one in Canva, as this allows you to get the sizing right.
 But if you’re not sure what image to use or you don’t yet have a logo, then just Google ‘LinkedIn background’ and use one of those until you do.

 Write a focused, eye-catching headline